gheehwee/wsl2-setup/README.md

 #### 5.5 Install Ubuntu 20.04 distro from Microsoft Store

 Use https://www.microsoft.com/store/apps/9n6svws3rx71 for automatic updates.
-**Click `Launch` it for ubuntu to configure itself and prompt you for user account creation** (takes a while).
+**Click `Launch` for ubuntu to configure itself and prompt you for user account creation** (takes a while).
 Close the terminal window and microsoft store when done.

 To launch an linux shell, type `wsl`.
 To launch a linux command from PowerShell, type `wsl {command}`.